marcin-lawrowski/wise-chat/readme.txt

 == Changelog ==

 = 2.3 =
+* Emoticons layer expands to the top
+* Three new emoticon sets
 * Debug mode option (easier to report errors)
 * Option to select which user roles have to be hidden in the users list
 * Allow to use extended range of letters (Unicode characters) in username